LLM Program in International Legal Studies

 Frequently Asked Questions

-1) Do you have main areas of concentration?
+1) Do you have main areas of specialization?

 Yes, we do.
-The International Legal Studies Program offers eight areas of specialization within international law: International Business Law, International Human Rights Law, International Organizations, International Environmental Law, Gender and the Law, International Commercial Arbitration, Free Trade Agreements and Regional Integration, and International & Comparative Intellectual Property Law.
+The International Legal Studies Program offers eight areas of specialization within international law: International Business Law, International Human Rights Law, International Organizations, International Environmental Law, Gender and the Law, International Commercial Arbitration, Trade and Investment, and International & Comparative Intellectual Property Law.